mantidproject/mantid/docs/source/algorithms/WeightedMeanDetector-v1.rst

 -----------

 This Algorithm produces a weighted mean of detectors in a workspace.
-`WeightedSumDetector` is designed to accept two workspaces obtained from the ATLAS suite: the first is DCS containing the corrected total scattering :math:`I(Q)` for each detector group, the second is a SLF containing the self scattering for each detector group.
+`WeightedMeanDetector` is designed to accept two workspaces obtained from the ATLAS suite: the first is DCS containing the corrected total scattering :math:`I(Q)` for each detector group, the second is a SLF containing the self scattering for each detector group.

-The Algorithm also accepts three files describing the weighting to be used by `WeightedSumDetector`.
+The Algorithm also accepts three files describing the weighting to be used by `WeightedMeanDetector`.
 - .alf file: Containing alpha values :math:`\alpha_i` for each detector group:

 +---+------+